maxme/bitcoin-arbitrage/README.md

 # bitcoin-arbitrage - opportunity detector and automated trading

-Bitcoin arbitrage - opportunity detector.

-It gets order books from supported exchanges API, currently:
+It gets order books from supported exchanges and calculate arbitrage opportunities between each markets.
+It takes market depth into account.

+Currently supported exchanges to get data:
  - Bitcoin24
  - Bitcoin-Central
  - Intersango
  - Bitstamp
  - MtGox

+Currently supported exchanges to automate trade:
+ - Bitcoin-Central
+ - MtGox

 To add a new exchange see this [doc/add-new-exchange.md](doc/add-new-exchange.md)

+Donation are always welcome: 1Maxime7WnLqq24hasMA872JZ4VBGMDbKk

 # WARNING

-**Real trading bots are included in this version.
-Don't use them if you don't know what you are doing.**
+**Real trading bots are included.
+Don't put your API keys in config.py if you don't know what you are doing.**

 # Configuration